 What is ESD packaging, and why does your business need it?

-If your business manufactures or handles electronic components or devices, proper protection from electrostatic discharge (ESD) is essential.
-Proper ESD packaging is key to protecting sensitive products such as microchips, PCBs, semiconductors, and any electronic equipment that contains these parts.
+Proper ESD-safe packaging is key to protecting sensitive products such as microchips, PCBs, semiconductors, and any electronic equipment that contains these parts from electrostatic discharge.

 Contents